-Bamboo Bicycle Club - After doing some research, I discovered that wood and bamboo bicycles have the lowest carbon footprint of all materials available for bicycle manufacturing.
-Their website is a pleasure.
+Bamboo Bicycle Club - Wood and bamboo bicycles have the lowest carbon footprint of all materials available for bicycle manufacturing.
+This website is a pleasure.
 And one can hardly classify their work as manufacturing.
 It's craftsmanship, really.
 Oh, if only my father were still alive to see this!
-Furthermore, you can order kits to build your own bamboo bicycle.
-Read my post about the Bamboo Bicycle Club, here.
+In addition, you can order kits to build your own bamboo bicycle.
+I wrote a post about the Bamboo Bicycle Club, here.

 Other Fun Stuff

 Ecovative - Ecovative uses mushrooms to create alternatives to Styrofoam products.
-Currently, they manufacture Myco Board, a replacement for particle board; Myco Foam, a replacement for Styrofoam and protective packaging materials; and Myco Make, the raw materials needed to make your own projects.
+They manufacture Myco Board, a replacement for particle board; Myco Foam, a replacement for Styrofoam and protective packaging materials; and Myco Make, the raw materials needed to make your own projects.

 Healthy Planet Resources - tools

-Blog Tyrant - Would you like to know how to make your website or blog carbon neutral?
-However, you don't need a website or blog to benefit from this information.
+Blog Tyrant - Would you like to make your website or blog carbon neutral?
+Blog Tyrant has an excellent post about that.
+You don't need a website or blog, however, to benefit from this information.
 Check out how you can make a difference in this excellent post on How to Make Your Website Carbon Neutral.

 Healthy Planet Resources - websites and blogs

 Being-PALL - Her name is Michelle, and her blog is lovely.
-Unlike the owl, she's a photographer and passionate about living plastic a lot less (PALL).
+Unlike the owl, she's a photographer.
+And she's passionate about living plastic-free a lot less (PALL).

-My Plastic Free Life - I love the extensive resource page, which lists companies that sell products and/or packaging containing little to no plastic.
-This blog is chocked full of so many tips and helpful information.
+My Plastic Free Life - Beth Terry, the owner and creator of this blog, is truly a pioneer in plastic-free living.
+Her website is chocked full of so many tips and helpful information.
 I'm only just beginning to explore the possibilities.

 Plastic is Rubbish - You'll definitely want to take a look at this blog, out of the UK, for so many everyday tips on using less plastic.

-Plastic Pollution coalition - This is an excellent place to begin and to further your knowledge of plastic pollution!
+Plastic Pollution coalition - an excellent place to begin and further your knowledge of plastic pollution!
 Also, check out the excellent resource page on ways to reduce plastic.
 Donations made through their website help reduce disposable plastics.

-The Problem With Plastic - Take a look at this insightful blog out of the UK.
-Its focus is on the pervasive use of plastics and their impacts on the environment.
-This website, unlike many others, is presented in both Spanish and English.
+The Problem With Plastic - focuses on plastic and its impacts on the environment, presented in both Spanish and English.